 Since 2009, my wife and I have traveled the world at eighteen knots.
 By this, I mean we discovered cruises.
 Now, I’m starting to sell them to others.

 My wife, Virginia and I decided to get away at Christmas a few years ago.
 After a bit of discussion, we decided we would take a cruise, since that was something both of us were interested in trying, and neither of us had ever done.
 We soon discovered that the “White” in “White Christmas” really meant white, sandy beaches.
 So, now we have annual Christmas cruises.
 Then, we managed to take the inaugural crossing of the Norwegian Breakaway from Southampton to New York.
 So, now we’re doing Transatlantic cruises, as well.

 From that first experimental trip in 2009 to today, we have both become Latitudes Platinum Plus members on Norwegian Cruise Lines.
-We’ve traveled with family and friends – friends we met on another cruise, and we all survived.
+We’ve traveled with family and friends – specifically, friends we met on another cruise, and we all survived.
 I’ve added the route maps for our travels.

 This site has gone through a multitude of changes over the years, in name. domain and in content, so I’m hoping this is its final home.
 (Mainly, I’m tired of learning different web technologies every couple of years, and I’m really tired of re-entering the GPS coordinates to map our trips.)
-So, the maps are all provided by Google Maps, and the data is all stored in my Google Drive.
+So, the maps are all provided by Google Maps, and the GPS data is all stored in my Google Drive.
 Hopefully, that will last a while longer than some of the other iterations – and survive the occasionally computer crash at the house.

 Here is a link to our full-page Cruise Map, showing all the ports we’ve called upon (so far.)
 You’ll notice there are quite a few repeats – which we’re trying to remedy, but there will always be more islands out there.